umbraco/UmbracoDocs/umbraco-cloud/deployment/deployment-webhook.md

 1. Any deployments to the Live site could be relevant for many parties in a company.
 Posting information about a deployment in internal communication channels like _Slack_ is made possible using this feature.
 2. Monitoring of the whole deployment cycle.
 A successful deployment might cause an error to show on the website!
 Integrating the webhook with other monitoring services, you could find out which deployment caused the issue.
-3. Letting content editors know about particular deployments such as when a new document type was added.
-Will inform them that they can now use the new document type.
+3. Letting content editors know about particular deployments such as when a new Document Type was added.
+Will inform them that they can now use the new Document Type.

 ## Configuration steps